agitter/MultiPCSF/README.md

 the input sample name and `<options>` are the values of the `W`, `beta`, and `depth` arguments.
 This tab-separated file contains a line for each edge in the output network, where each line provides the names of the interacting proteins.
 The artificial root node has been removed.
+The `steiner` edges are the edges from the optimal Steiner forest.
+The `intra` edges are additional edges that have been added back to the Steiner forest.
 * `<sample>_<options>.output`: Summary statistics of the Steiner forest produced.
 * `<sample>_<options>.objective`: Output messages from the msgsteiner program, including optimization progress.